Ahamed Yaseer Abrar

 Research Officer, Dismislab

-Several false statements involving or attributed to various interim government advisors have recently surfaced on social media, often in a religious context.
+Several false statements, purported to be from various interim government advisors, have recently surfaced on social media, often framed in a religious context.
 Most of these statements were shared through fake photocards mimicking established media outlets.
-Dismislab previously published a fact-check report debunking multiple false claims attributed to Chief Advisor Dr. Muhammad Yunus.
+Dismislab previously published a fact-check report debunking multiple false claims attributed to chief advisor Dr. Muhammad Yunus.

 The latest misinformation targets Religious Affairs Advisor Dr. A F M Khalid Hossain.
 A fake photocard, created using the Daily Ittefaq logo, falsely claimed that the Religious Affairs Advisor said, “As an important person of the state, Dr. Yunus should keep a beard now.”
 The fake photocard has been widely shared on Facebook (1, 2, 3, 4, 5, 6).
 Dismislab contacted the Religious Affairs Advisor’s personal officer, Shariful Islam, who confirmed the statement is false, clarifying that Dr. Hossain made no such comment.